The Sixties Trilogy – Book 3

 “This way!” sang Lucy as Marvin grabbed her hand and she grabbed Norman’s other hand and the four of them snaked around bodies wearing beads and bracelets and braids; bodies in bell-bottoms, bandanas, and flowered shirts and skirts.
 Bodies nodding, laughing, smoking, singing, selling all manner of goods including The Great Speckled Bird.”

-Pages: 544 250 of which are scrapbook pages of documentary, primary source material.
+Pages: 544, 250 of which are scrapbook pages of photographs and other documentary, primary source material.

 From two-time National Book Award finalist Deborah Wiles, the remarkable story of two cousins who must take a road trip across American in 1969 in order to let a teen know he’s been drafted to fight in Vietnam.
 Full of photos, music, and figures of the time, this is the masterful story of what it’s like to be young and American in troubled times.

 Molly is a girl who’s not sure she can feel anything anymore, because life sometimes hurts way too much.
 Her brother Barry ran away after having a fight with their father over the war in Vietnam.
 Now Barry’s been drafted into that war—and Molly’s mother tells her she has to travel across the country in an old schoolbus to find Barry and bring him home.